YannickKae/DIY-ETF-Investing/README.md

 The **high-risk equity portion** can be further diversified with two primary risk factors / return sources, if desired:

-- **Value Factor**: Cheaply valued companies (*value stocks*), as indicated by metrics such as the price-earnings ratio, tend to outperform highly valued companies (*growth stocks*).
+- **Value Factor**: Cheaply valued stocks (*value stocks*), as indicated by metrics such as the price-earnings ratio, tend to outperform highly valued stocks (*growth stocks*).
-- **Momentum Factor**: Companies with recent high returns tend to continue outperforming for a short period, and vice versa.
+- **Momentum Factor**: Stocks with recent high returns tend to continue outperforming for a short period, and vice versa.

 The fixed income portion can also be further diversified with longer-term bonds, slightly increasing its risk, but adding an additional return source.